Swiss Cable Car Summits

 - HB/NW-011 Pilatus – Tomlishorn: Pilatus, near Lucerne, is such a well-known and popular summit that its omission would be obvious.
 One route up (starting in Alpnachstadt) is with the world’s steepest cog railway; the other way up (staring in Kriens) is with a gondola aerial cableway.
 Tomlishorn is a roughly half-hour hike over a well-maintained trail that is very popular with tourists.
 The activation zone will be packed with people.

-- HB/NW-019 Bürgenstock: From the hotels/resort area (accessible by bus and cog railway starting at the lakeside) there is a relatively easy half-hour hike to the base of the Hammetschwand Lift (Europe’s highest free-standing outdoor elevator and which is a nice attraction).
+- HB/NW-019 Bürgenstock: From the hotels/resort area (accessible by bus and also by cog railway starting at the lakeside) there is a relatively easy half-hour hike to the base of the Hammetschwand Lift (Europe’s highest free-standing outdoor elevator and which is a nice attraction).
 The activation area is adjacent to the elevator’s summit station.

 - These cable cars and ski lifts are often not open all year round.
 They run during the summer hiking season (starting mid June through anywhere from late August to mid October, and especially late in the season many run only on weekends) and then for ski season (late December through late March).
 In the inactive periods they undergo maintenance and inspections.
 Please check the website for the cable car or the local tourist office for exact operating dates.